marcolunardi/marcolunardi.github.io/_posts/2015-5-29-Fourth NY Bootcamp Project.md

 This is something very simple, but that I needed very much, and then I made it myself.

-In addition to the very useful bootcamp lectures, I started also from the lessons I learnt from my previous NLP project (see it at: http://www.rpubs.com/marcoluna/68241 and https://marcolunardi.shinyapps.io/Text_Prediction); it was written in R, and not so accurate, 'cause also of training data size constraints imposed by the shinyapps website.
+In addition to the very useful bootcamp lectures, I started also from the lessons I learnt from my previous NLP project (click here to see the [presentation](http://www.rpubs.com/marcoluna/68241) and the [app](https://marcolunardi.shinyapps.io/Text_Prediction)); it was written in R, and not so accurate, 'cause also of training data size constraints imposed by the shinyapps website.

 The new app I wrote in Python gathers the 200 most recent tweets from the account of your choice, stores them into a MongoDB database, and then returns the 10 nouns that are mostly used into them, along with the 10 most used combinations of 2,3 and 4 words.